robertbenson/openai_resume_screener/README.md

 Using the inputs provided (PDFs) , OpenAI will make a determination,using prompt information, whether to call eligible candidates forward for interview.

+## Features

 - Extracts text from PDF documents: cv, police clearances, and driving declarations.
 - Compares candidate details against a job description and analysis criteria.
-- Uses OpenAI api to get a recommendation.
+- Uses OpenAI api to get detailed feedback.

 ### Response